What is Primary Biliary Cirrhosis?

 Diagnosis involves blood tests to check liver enzymes and antimitochondrial antibodies (AMA), imaging studies such as ultrasound or elastography, and in some cases a liver biopsy to assess the extent of bile duct injury.

 Yes.
-Primary biliary cholangitis is the updated term for the disease formerly called primary biliary cirrhosis.
-Both names refer to the same underlying autoimmune condition affecting the bile ducts.
+Primary biliary cholangitis is a new name of the disease which was once known as primary biliary cirrhosis.
+Both of the names are the same underlying autoimmune disease of the bile ducts.

 Yes.
 Because PBC is an autoimmune disorder, it can be associated with other autoimmune conditions and may cause symptoms such as joint pain or stiffness in some patients.